 The exchange of ideas with each of the mayoral candidates was extremely thought provoking.
 And it was encouraging to see that each of the candidates share our belief that we need to draw a line in the sand when it comes to the welfare of children whose parents are incarcerated.

-As we press ahead with this very important mission, one of the first things we need to do is de-stigmatize parental incarceration for young children.
-They are not responsible for their parent’s incarceration, and they need and deserve access to all of the social services at our disposal.
+We need to de-stigmatize parental incarceration for young children.
+They are not responsible for their parents’ incarceration, and they need and deserve access to all of the social services at our disposal.